Kiaora-MT/azure-102-foundational/content/3_Hands-On-Workshop/_index.md

 ## Tasks in this workshop
-- Task One:  Create a Azure Virtual Network (VNET)
+- Task 1:  Create a Azure Virtual Network (VNET)
+- Task 2:  Create a Linux VM.
+- Task 3:  Confirm access to the Internet and assigned public IP (PIP).